Dick Nolan (American football): Coaching career

 Nolan was hired to coach the linebackers for the New Orleans Saints in 1977.
 When Hank Stram was fired at the end of the season, Nolan was promoted to head coach on February 6, 1978, becoming the 6th head coach in the twelfth season of the franchise.
 He coached the Saints from 1978-80 going 15-29.
 He was the first Saints head coach to win more than five games in a season.
 They went 7-9 in 1978, with quarterback Archie Manning having his first Pro Bowl selection on the strength of his first 3,000 yard season as a pro.
 With three games to go in the 1979 season, the Saints were tied for first in the NFC West with Los Angeles at 7–6, having gone from 0–3 to winning seven of the next ten.
 They cratered from there, with a 35–14 lead versus the Oakland Raiders at home unraveling into a 42–35 loss (with 21 coming in the final quarter).
 They lost the following week to San Diego before a victory over the Rams had them finishing 8-8, which was their first .500 season in team history.
 They had five Pro Bowl selections, most notably with Manning, Chuck Muncie, and Wes Chandler.
-Nolan was fired by the Saints in 1980 after an 0-12 start on November 26, a season that saw Chuck Muncie traded four weeks in.
+Nolan was fired by the Saints on November 26, 1980 after an 0-12 start, in a season that saw Chuck Muncie traded four weeks in.
 His last game was on November 24 of that season, a 27-7 loss to the Los Angeles Rams on Monday Night Football at home, where fans took to throwing paper airplanes.
 Upon the dismissal, GM Steve Rosenbloom stated Nolan was "a man of character, class and dignity."
 The Saints finished the 1980 season 1-15, as interim coach Dick Stanfel won only one of his four games, a 21-20 victory over the New York Jets in week 15.